 Which came first, the chicken or the egg?
 Today, the definitive answer was provided by Maeve, as clearly she came first-about 3 weeks ago-and her egg arrived today.
-She announced to the world she was going to lay it and then disappeared into the nest box, like a well brought up girl, reappearing some time later, pleased as punch.
+She announced to the world she was going to lay it and then disappeared into the nest box, like a well brought up girl, reappearing some time… Continue reading joyous sunday

 Saturday here was glorious, Sunday returned to winter and today has been Spring again.
 We spent the Spring like days in the garden, enjoying the sunshine and joyful carolling of birdsong.
 This is a garden where a Song Thrush entertains us at dawn and for Evensong, a rich, honeyed sound capturing the promise of Spring.
 Over the river someone has a peacock.
 It has started calling loudly and I am glad it is half a mile away, and that the Thrush features so much more in our sound scape.